zanedevault/zanedevault.github.io/learning-plan/course-notes/angela-complete-full-stack.md

   - [Random Number Generation in Javascript: Building a Love Calculator (vid 99)](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12373892#overview) - this has an awesome explanation of using `Math.random()`
 - Section 18: Advanced JavaScript and DOM Manipulation
   - [Higher Order Functions and Passing Functions as Arguments (vid 137)](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12383962#overview) - this includes a demonstration of using the Chrome debugger
+  - [Objects, their Methods and the Dot Notation (vid 142)](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12384070#overview) - this includes a good explanation of `constructor` functions in JS